 Cullercoats Watch House

-A former lookout post and social venue for the fishing community of Cullercoats now in need of extensive restoration and renovation to make it once again a thriving and inviting community hub.
+A former lookout post and social venue for the fishing community of Cullercoats now in the process of extensive restoration and renovation to make it once again a thriving and inviting community hub.

 Image: 'Perils of the Sea' by Winslow Homer on MetMuseum